DanielAugusto191/Graphs-Visualizer/README.md

 # Graphs-Visualizer
-This is a unbalaced(for while?) graph visualizer.
+This is a unweighted(for while?) graph visualizer.

 ## SFML
 It's using SFML library:<br>